abhishekmishra/nanograd-lua/README.md

 # nanograd-lua
-A simple neural net implementation based on micrograd by Andrej Karpathyr, written in Lua.
+A simple neural net implementation based on micrograd by Andrej Karpathy, written in Lua.
 Because - why not!?

+My notes from Andrej's video lecture on micrograd - [Notes](Notes.md).

 See:
 - https://github.com/karpathy/micrograd